Carol Berg, author

 glossaries, FAQs, release dates, and cover art, as well as dates and locations of readings, book signings, and convention appearances.

-A Conjuring of Assassins, the second novel of the Chimera, and my second novel under the name of Cate Glass, arrives in the glory of its stunning Alyssa Winans cover on 2-4-2020.
+A Summoning of Demons, the third adventure of the Chimera, and my third novel under the name of Cate Glass is out now.

-You can read an excerpt of A Conjuring of Assassins at Cate's site.
+Read an excerpt of A Summoning of Demons at Cate's website.